 Blood tests are done to measure immunoglobulin levels and to determine how well the body produces immunoglobulins in response to vaccines.

 If common variable immunodeficiency is diagnosed, doctors do tests yearly to check for disorders that commonly develop in people with this disorder, such as autoimmune disorders, cancers, and lung disorders.
-Tests may include blood tests, spirometry (lung tests that measure how much air is inhaled and exhaled and how long each breath takes), and imaging (such as computed tomography).
+Tests may include blood tests, spirometry Lung flow rate measurements (lung tests that measure how much air is inhaled and exhaled and how long each breath takes), and imaging (such as computed tomography).

 Immune globulin (antibodies obtained from the blood of people with a normal immune system) is given throughout life to provide the missing immunoglobulins.
 It may be injected into a vein (intravenously) once a month or under the skin (subcutaneously) once a week or once a month.

-Autoimmune disorders are treated as needed with drugs that suppress or otherwise modify the immune system's activity (such as rituximab, etanercept, infliximab, or corticosteroids).
+Autoimmune disorders are treated as needed with drugs (such as rituximab, etanercept, infliximab, or corticosteroids) that suppress or otherwise modify the immune system's activity.